RelationNet2: Deep Comparison Columns for Few-Shot Learning: Methodology

-\keypoint{Relation Subnetwork} As illustrated in Fig.~\ref{fig:network}, the relation column consists of $4$ serial modules, each of which has $2$ SENet blocks.
-They each finish with a pooling, and fully-connected layer to produce the relation score.
-The SENet block architecture is the same as the one used in embedding module. {The detailed relation module architectures are shown in Tab.~\ref{tab:detail}}.
-In Eq.~\ref{bceloss}, we have the weighting terms for each sub-module's loss, and we fix them to be $[0.3,0.4,0.5,1.0]$.
-This increasing pattern reflects the expectation that later layers are generally more discriminative, and the aggregation effect of the column structure passing feature maps between relation modules (Eq.~\ref{relation_score}).
+\keypoint{Relation Subnetwork} As illustrated in Fig.~\ref{fig:network}, the relation column consists of $4$ serial modules, each of which has $2$ SENet blocks, with a pooling and a fully-connected layer to produce the relation score.
+Thus the relation modules is designed as [2,2,2,2], where the SENet block architecture is the same as the one used in embedding module.